|

 keep a phone line.
 Some DSL providers will now put ADSL on a

-dedicated pair (you don't need a phone line).
+dedicated pair (where you don't need a phone line), called Dry or Bare ADSL.
 If your broadband

 connection isn't reliable, your VoIP phone service won't be